department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/ptsd.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you have symptoms related to a traumatic event (the “stressor”) or your experience with the stressor is related to the PTSD symptoms and all of the below descriptions are true for you.
+You may be able to get disability benefits if you have symptoms related to a traumatic event (the “stressor”) or your experience with the stressor is related to the PTSD symptoms and you meet all of the descriptions listed below.

 **All of these must be true:**
 - The stressor happened during your service, **and**